OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-protect-hls-with-fairplay.md

         private static string ConfigureFairPlayPolicyOptions()
         {
-            // For testing you can provide all zeroes for ASK bytes together with hello cert from Apple FPS SDK.
+            // For testing you can provide all zeroes for ASK bytes together with the cert from Apple FPS SDK.
-            // However, for production you must use a real ASK from Apple bound tooa real prod certificate. byte[] askBytes = Guid.NewGuid().ToByteArray();
+            // However, for production you must use a real ASK from Apple bound to a real prod certificate. byte[] askBytes = Guid.NewGuid().ToByteArray();
             var askId = Guid.NewGuid();
-            // Key delivery retrieves askKey by askId and uses this key toogenerate hello response.
+            // Key delivery retrieves askKey by askId and uses this key to generate the response.
             IContentKey askKey = _context.ContentKeys.Create(
                         askId,
                         askBytes,
                         "askKey",
                         ContentKeyType.FairPlayASk);

-            //Customer password for creating hello .pfx file. string pfxPassword = "<customer password for creating hello .pfx file>";
+            //Customer password for creating the .pfx file. string pfxPassword = "<customer password for creating the .pfx file>";
-            // Key delivery retrieves pfxPasswordKey by pfxPasswordId and uses this key toogenerate hello response. var pfxPasswordId = Guid.NewGuid();
+            // Key delivery retrieves pfxPasswordKey by pfxPasswordId and uses this key to generate the response. var pfxPasswordId = Guid.NewGuid();
             byte[] pfxPasswordBytes = System.Text.Encoding.UTF8.GetBytes(pfxPassword);
             IContentKey pfxPasswordKey = _context.ContentKeys.Create(